Living in Luton

 Overview

 Bedfordshire town with airport, Thameslink service, and diverse community.
-Located in East, Luton has a population of approximately 227,769 residents, making it a large commuter town by UK standards.
+Located in East, Luton has a population of approximately 227,769 residents, making it a large parish by UK standards.
 The primary postcode area is LU1.

 Key facts about Luton